 Technology is playing an increasingly important role at every stage of the insurance value chain.
-More and more insurance companies have started building ecosystems, the Internet of Things (IoT) solutions, big data or mobile applications to provide more value to consumers and to build businesses that are resistant to disruption.
-Read about the phenomenon of Insurtech and what actions to take to respond to changes effectively.
+More and more insurance companies have started building ecosystems, IoT solutions, big data or mobile applications to provide more value to consumers and to develop business.

 Most insurers struggle to introduce value innovation products successfully.
 The main reasons behind it are legacy systems, regulatory restrictions and the lack of determination to introduce new products.
 Optimizing internal processes is more successful.
 In 2018, the insurers’ net income grew by 66.3% compared to 2017.
 It’s safe to say that at least a part of this growth can be thanks to the use of analytics, automation and Insurtech solutions focused on optimizing specific tasks in the value chain.

 The demands of digital customers are constantly growing.
 No wonder - the technological development has allowed more personalized services that are available at any place and time.
 Customers that are used to such services require similar experience from companies operating in more traditional industries and are willing to pay more for that.
 Besides, there are two particularly visible trends among insurance customers - they want to be actively protected, not just insured, and they only want to pay when they actually use the service - in a ‘pay as you go’ model.

 If insurers won’t meet the abovementioned needs, the price will be the only feature that distinguishes them among the competitors.
 According to the Accenture report , in the absence of other distinguishing features , the price remains the top loyalty driver for the car (52% of customers claim this) and home (50%) insurance customers globally.
 This is also true for the 38% of life insurance customers.